TarikGul/math-vis/README.md

 Working on Optimizing the Mandelbulb.
 This is just me printing out 40*2d layers into a 3d Grid/Orbit.

+I also need to at an 3D Orbit Trap that will allow for smoothh gradient coloring.

 ![MandelBulb](./public/MandelBulb.gif)

 ## Mandelbrot